Custom Routing in ASP.NET Core MVC

 https://localhost:44359/Student/Index/ABC

-How to Make Route Parameters Optional in ASP.NET Core MVC Application?
+How Do We Make Route Parameters Optional in the ASP.NET Core MVC Application?

-In ASP.NET Core MVC, you can make route parameters optional by specifying default values for those parameters.
-This approach allows you to define routes that can match URLs with or without specific route parameter values.
+In ASP.NET Core MVC, we can make route parameters optional by defining them in the route template with a question mark (?) suffix.
+This indicates that the parameter may or may not be present in the URL.
 Before understanding How to Make the Route Parameter an Optional Parameter, let us first change the StudentController class as shown below.

 using Microsoft.AspNetCore.Mvc;